open223/models.open223.info/examples/lbnl-bdg3-1.md

 It uses an underfloor air distribution system with fan-powered terminal reheat coils for perimeter zones.
 Four roof-top units with VAV are located on the roof.

 Example Building 3 Model 1 is provided by LBNL.
-See [PNNL Building 3 model 2](../pnnl-bdg3-2.md) for a different modeling approach for the same building.
+See [PNNL Example Building 3 model 2](../pnnl-bdg3-2.md) for a different modeling approach for the same building.

 ## Contents
 This model contains a representation of the HVAC system.